ahmadawais/solarized-ghost/README.md

 # ZN80

-This is my design for [http://zn80.net](http://zn80.net) based on the default theme Casper for [Ghost](http://github.com/tryghost/ghost/).
+This is my design for my blog at [http://zn80.net](http://zn80.net) based on the default theme Casper for [Ghost](http://github.com/tryghost/ghost/) and inspired by the [Solarized Design by Ethan Schonoover](http://ethanschoonover.com/solarized).

 # What's inside